AD- This is a sponsored post. All thoughts and opinions remain my own.

 I recently reached 2 months of full-time freelancing, and I can’t believe how fast the time has gone!

-In some ways, it doesn’t feel like anything has changed, as I was working on my freelance work part-time even while I had a stable income.
+In some ways, it doesn’t feel like anything has changed, as I was working on my freelance work part-time even while I had a “regular” job.

 However, in other ways it feels completely different to my life before, and there’s certainly been a learning curve.

-I also asked on Twitter if people had any points they would like me to discuss in this post- and parts of this post have been informed by that.
-Thank you to everyone who asked me questions!
+I also asked on Twitter if my followers wanted me to discuss anything in this post- and parts of this post have been informed by that.
+Thank you to everyone who contributed!

 One of the big differences between freelancing as a side hustle and freelancing as a full-time job is the fear factor.